Walkthrough: Register an Azure-aware plug-in using the Plug-in Registration Tool

-Your Dynamics 365 for Customer Engagement system user account must have the System Customizer or System Administrator role.
-For more information, see How Role-Based Security Can Be Used to Control Access to Entities In Dynamics 365 for Customer Engagement.
+Your Dynamics 365 Customer Engagement (on-premises) system user account must have the System Customizer or System Administrator role.
+For more information, see How Role-Based Security Can Be Used to Control Access to Entities In Dynamics 365 Customer Engagement.

-Have access to a Azure platform service namespace that is configured for SAS authorization, to which Dynamics 365 for Customer Engagement will post a message.
+Have access to a Azure platform service namespace that is configured for SAS authorization, to which Dynamics 365 Customer Engagement (on-premises) will post a message.

 This walkthrough contains the following steps:

-Follow the steps below to connect to the Dynamics 365 for Customer Engagement server using the Plug-in Registration tool.
+Follow the steps below to connect to the Dynamics 365 Server using the Plug-in Registration tool.

 Run the Plug-in Registration tool.